Model:

 We were able to comission the same boat builder who built our boat to reinforce the keels and fit an outboard motor to our boat.

-With a team from YWAM Ships Kona, we are getting the boat ready and plan to sail to the southern end of the Philippines.
+With a team from YWAM Ships Kona, we sailed the boat 500 nautical miles to the southern end of the Philippines.